-- Clearly understand your electricity requirements to ensure the unit is the correct size and voltage for your application.
+- Clearly understand your electricity requirements to ensure the unit is the correct size and voltage for your use.

-- a properly sized connector cord and plugs.
+- Purchase appropriate generator accessories, including an approved transfer device or switch and a properly sized connector cord and plugs.

-- Never connect portable generators to electrical appliances or wiring components that have been affected by flood water;
+- Never connect portable generators to electrical appliances or wiring components that have been affected/damaged by water.

-- If you have to use extension cords, make sure they are the grounded type with three prongs and rated for how you’re planning to use them.
-Coiled cords can get extremely hot; always uncoil cords and lay them flat;
+- If you have to use extension cords, make sure they are the grounded type with three prongs and rated for your use.

 - Gasoline and its vapors are extremely flammable.
-Allow the generator engine to cool at least 2 minutes before refueling and always use fresh gasoline; and
+Allow the generator engine to cool at least 2 minutes before refueling and always use fresh gasoline.

 Hire someone who can legally do electrical work in Ontario.